 Annual Counter Fraud and Forensic Accounting Conference

 This annual conference at the University of Portsmouth features more than 20 speakers commenting on the latest ideas and research in economic criminology.

 This annual event brings together a diverse body of researchers, practitioners, students, and other community members to discuss most relevant economic crime topics in an open and flexible format.

 A seminar series in economic crime invites those with expertise and interest in economic crime across faculties, departments, students and broader community to come together, share ideas, and engage in a collaborative work.

 Browse our Criminology postgraduate research degrees, including PhDs and MPhils.

 Researchers in economic crime also teach on the MSc Economic Crime, and contribute modules toward a unique economic crime pathway in our undergraduate criminology provision.
 Several of our modules and courses are also recognised by important professional bodies such as ACFE.

-We offer training courses leading to a Certificate in Prevention of Bribery and Corruption and a Certificate in Intellectual Property Crime and Illicit Trade.
+We offer training courses, including a Certificate in Intellectual Property Crime and Illicit Trade.

 Partnerships and collaborations